NunoSempere/nunosempere.github.io/rat/Self-experimentation-calibration.md

 If, like before, I train that model 1000 times on a randomly selected 80% of my dataset, and test it on the other 20%, I get on average a Brier score of 0.07545493, slightly *better* than my own 0.0755985, but not by much.
 Perhaps it gets that slight advantage because the p*1.0005 - 1.2% corrects my uncalibrated 1:15 odds without murking the rest too much?
 Surprisingly, if I train it on a randomly selected 50% of the dataset (1000 times), its average Brier score improves to 0.07538371.
 I do not think that a difference of 0.002 tells me much.

-## 3. Conclusion & things I would have done differently.
+## 3. Things I would do differently
-In conclusion, I am surprised that the dumb model beats the others most of the time, though I think this might be explained by the combination of not having that much data and of having a lot of variables: the random errors in my regression are large.

 If I were to redo this experiment, I'd:
-- Use more data: I only used half the questions of the aforementioned course.
+- Gather more data: I only used half the questions of the aforementioned course.
 500 datapoints are really not that much.
 - Program a function to enter the data for me much earlier.
 Instead of doing that, I instead:
     1. Started by writting my probabilities in my lecture notes, with the intention of cribbing them later.
 Never got around to doing that.
     2. Started by writting it directly to a .csv myself